nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    ![NusModsShareSync](images/NusModsShareSync.PNG)
    *Figure 6: The "Share/Sync" at the NUSMods website highlighted in green*

 2) The URL obtained will be `YOUR_NUSMODS_URL` to be used in the import command.
+Key in `import url/YOUR_NUSMODS_URL`.

-3) Added lesson information can be found in your task list.
+3) This may take a few seconds.
+After the import process, the added lesson information can be found in your `Upcoming tasks` list.

    ![UserGuideUpcomingTasks](images/UserGuideUpcomingTasks.PNG)
    *Figure 7: Added lesson information can be found in the `Upcoming tasks` list highlighted in red*